raysan5/rres/README.md

 ### Base library: `rres.h`

 Base `rres` library is in charge of reading `rres` files resource chunks into generic resource structures, returned to the user.
-In our implementation the user exposed resource structures (`rresResourceChunk`, `rresResource`) are different than the ones used internally to process the `rres` file data (`rresFileHeader`, `rresResourceInfoHeader`).
+In our implementation the user exposed resource structures (`rresResourceChunk`, `rresResource`) are different than the ones used internally to process the `rres` file data (`rresFileHeader`, `rresResourceChunkInfo`).
 This design decision is due to the returned data for the user consist of a combination of the resource data info and resource data, and user does not need to have all the information after being properly processed.
 Our implementation does not include resource file writing, that functionality has been implemented directly in `rrespacker` tool.

 `rresResource` is provided by `rres.h` along functions to load it and contains an array of `rresResourceChunk`, defined as following: